Anushka-Chourey/FoodHut/README.md

 PROBLEM STATEMENT:

-FOOD MANAGEMENT- Preventing wasteage by sales prediction.
+FOOD MANAGEMENT-Preventing wasteage by sales prediction.

 Key features of your solution: